GrammaTech

-CodeSentry is derived from GrammaTech’s binary code analysis research.
-This technology performs deep analysis of object, library and executable files without the need for source code in order to identify known software security vulnerabilities.
-Binary analysis is an efficient method for software composition analysis with high precision and recall results and fewer false positives.
+GrammaTech is a cybersecurity research services company based in Ithaca, New York.
+The company was founded in 1988 as a technology spin-off of Cornell University.
+GrammaTech software research services include the following; software analysis, vulnerability detection and mitigation, binary transformation and hardening, and autonomous computing.
+In September 2023, Battery Ventures acquired GrammaTech's software products division, including the CodeSonar and CodeSentry product lines.
+Thus establishing a new, independent entity that will operate under the CodeSecure, Inc. name and be headquartered in Bethesda, Maryland.

 Research

 GrammaTech's research division undertakes projects for private contractors, including several U.S. government agencies, such as NASA, the NSF, and many branches of the Department of Defense.
 GrammaTech's research is focused on both static analysis and dynamic analysis, on both source code and binaries.

 GrammaTech participated and came in 2nd place in DARPA's 2016 Cyber Grand Challenge, earning $1 million as Team TECHx.
 GrammaTech led Team TECHx, a collaboration with the University of Virginia, using their co-developed cyber-reasoning system called Xandra.